MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/how-smtp-dane-works.md

 > [!NOTE]
 > These steps are for email administrators troubleshooting receiving email from Exchange Online using SMTP DANE.

-A valid X.509 certificate that isn't expired must be presented to the sending email server.
+A valid X.509 certificate that hasn't expired must be presented to the sending email server.
 X.509 certificates must be renewed after their expiration, commonly annually.
 After receiving the message:

-1. Check the IP that is associated with the error statement so you can identify the mail server it is associated with.
+1. Check the IP that is associated with the error statement, so you can identify the mail server it is associated with.
 Locate the expired certificate on the email server you identified.
 2. Log in to your certificate provider's website.
 3. Select the expired certificate and follow the instructions to renew and to pay for the renewal.
 4. After your provider has verified the purchase, you may download a new certificate.
 5. Install the renewed certificate into its associated mail server.
-6. Updated the mail server’s associated TLSA record with the new certificate’s data.
+6. Update the mail server’s associated TLSA record with the new certificate’s data.
 7. After waiting an appropriate amount of time, retry the test with the Remote Connectivity Analyzer tool.

 ### Troubleshooting 5.7.323 tlsa-invalid